-As discussed in Note 1 to the basic financial statements, during the year ended December 31, 2022, CWA implemented Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
+As discussed in Notes 1 and 13 to the basic financial statements, during the year ended December 31, 2024, CWA implemented Governmental Accounting Standards Board (GASB) Statement No. 101, Compensated Absences.
+The beginning compensable absences payable liability and obligation for compensable absences asset have been restated as a result of the implementation of this statement.
 Our opinion is not modified with respect to this matter.